p00ya/vivian/README.md

 ### Installation from source

-You can clone the git repository and build the project with Xcode.
+You can clone the git repository and build the project with Swift.
 It will require Swift 5.5 to be installed (other Swift versions may work but have not been tested).
 Swift 5.5 in installed as part of Xcode 13.

 ```sh
 git clone https://github.com/p00ya/vivian.git